Meenusiju/authentication-app/README.md

 `npm i`

+Run test

+`npm run test`

 Now we can run the project

 `npm run dev`

-Run test

-`npm run test`

-This opens frontend react application is localhost, something like `http://localhost:5173`
+This opens frontend react application in localhost, something like `http://localhost:5173`

 # Server setup

-Now we can run our backend server application which uses Nest js and mongo db
+Now we can setup our backend server application which uses Nest js and mongo db

 Navigate to server `cd server` and install dependencies